African American Religious Studies Forum

 Colin Bossen is the interim senior minister of the First Unitarian Universalist Church of Houston.
 He has a PhD in American Studies from Harvard University, an AM in History, also from Harvard, an MDiv. from Meadville Lombard Theological School, and a BA in English (composition) and physics from Denison University.
 He studies race, religion, and politics in the United States.
 He is presently working on two books.
 The first will be drawn from his spring 2019 Minns lectures: American Populism and Unitarian Universalism.
 The second will examine the religious dimensions of American populism.
 He keeps a blog at www.colinbossen.com

 This program is for scholars whose research presents and promotes innovative scholarship related to the study of race and religion.
-In this way, CERCL aims to help advance the success of scholarship often considered marginal to the Academy.

 What's the Thesis?